dadahcr2/reference/_posts/Chests/2026-08-08-Understanding the-value of-style-rewards.md

 Average | 66
 Average/25 | 2.64

-However, unlike the PE Shop, the prizes are automatic rather than chose, which reduces their value.
+However, unlike the PE Shop, the prizes are automatic rather than chosen, which reduces their value.
 Let’s say each reward is worth 50 PE Points on average (i.e. 1 Shard Reward = 2 PE Points), which is consistent with the 40 PE Point cost of 20 Gauge Shards.

 The same reward will not be received consecutively (*with the possible rare exception of the Legendary Part*)